-In 1974, an off-year for presidential politics, VanderVeen totaled 34,564 votes in Grand Rapids to only 24,150 for his Republican opponent, Paul E. Goebel Jr. In the space of two years, Republicans lost some 20,000 votes in the President's hometown while the Democratic total stayed about the same.
-But VanderVeen backers are far from throwing in the towel.
-VanderVeen was vacationing in Northern Michigan Wednesday night, but comparison and an and a second se
+In 1974, an off-year for presidential politics, VanderVeen totaled 34,564 votes in Grand Rapids to only 24,150 for his Republican opponent, Paul E. Goebel Jr. In the space of two years, Republicans lost some 20,000 votes in the President's hometown while the Democratic But VanderVeen backers are far from throwing in the towel.
+VanderVeen was vacationing in Northern Michigan Wednesday night, till - There's all the ball ball with the control of the control o ly High Praise for the President loves tennis but those are relaxing things, taking time off.
+He thrives on work.
+He would be very unhappy if he were not working."
+BETTY FORD recalled how her should take it as a glamorous period in her life and make the most of it.
+But sometimes I have to say, 'Whoa!'
+WHAT CHANGES have the two years made in Betty Ford? gratifying thing for her and her husband?

-The curtain goes up on the battle for the biggest job in America occupied now by perhaps the most eventempered, low-key President in our history.
-That is one reason Americans as a whole don't have a clear WHAT ONE word best describes her husband, Mrs. Ford was asked?
+Betty Ford Has On The curtain goes up on the battle for the biggest job in America occupied now by perhaps the most eventempered, low-key President in our history.
+That is one reason Americans as a whole don't have a clear Betty Reale WHAT ONE word best describes her husband, Mrs. Ford was asked?